Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 In Southern California, we have 77 species of dragonflies.
 This one, the flame skimmer (Libellula saturata) is one of the most common.

 Adult monarchs lay their eggs only on milkweed plants, and monarch caterpillars feed only on milkweed.
 However, monarchs need milkweed species native to where they live, rather than the tropical species sold in some commercial nurseries.
-In the Gardens, residents have planted native species (sold at the California Botanic Garden nursery) and worked with the Administration to remove any tropical milkweed remaining on the grounds.
-Probably for those reasons, Monarchs are frequently seen in the Gardens.
+In the Gardens, residents have planted native species and worked with the Administration to remove any tropical milkweed remaining on the grounds.
+Probably for these reasons, monarchs are frequently seen in the Gardens.